EgeOnderX/ArtistTurtle/README.md

 # ArtistTurtle

-ArtistTurtle is an interactive art tool using Python's Turtle module to create **colorful, rotating star and spiral patterns**.
+ArtistTurtle is an minimal, interactive art tool using Python's Turtle module to create **colorful, rotating star and spiral patterns**.
 With a Tkinter GUI, you can easily adjust **angle, step size, color count, and animation speed**.

 ## Features